 A class-action lawsuit in Connecticut has been started by people who have had their conviction expunged, or who were not convicted at all.
 They claim that holding this type of information on record is classed as defamation of character, which means that an individual’s reputation is damaged as a result of false information.

 Another lawsuit focuses on the right to publicity, which is an individual right.
 Essentially, individuals are allowed to have full control over how their image is used commercially, preventing others from earning money from it.
 Lastly, some people are claiming that these websites are engaged in extortion and blackmail because they require payment in order to have negative information removed.

-This is why the best solution at present is to make use of companies that are dedicated to removing this type of information not just from the commercial websites but also from the search results.
+This is why the best solution for dealing with a mugshot publication is to make use of companies that are dedicated to removing this type of information not just from commercial websites but also from the search results.
 While this does cost money, it is a lot more affordable than starting a lawsuit, particularly if the information is listed on multiple websites, or that having them individually removed by the various sites.